 At Wholi our vision is to create a more sustainable and globally responsible food culture.
 We do that by developing delicious foods with bugs and by working with insect farmers in developing countries to improve their farming practices and support the local culture of eating insects.

-Working with cricket farmers in developing countries is something that we have been dreaming about from the beginning and now, one year later, we have finally got the chance, thanks to SAS Scholarship.
+Working with cricket farmers in developing countries is something that we have been dreaming about from the beginning of our venture, and now, one year later, we finally got the opportunity to start our work in Cambodia, thanks to winning SAS Scholarship.

-Traditional Kmer cuisine
+Traditional Khmer cuisine

 The first night we stayed in Phnom Penh we went to a restaurant nearby called Romdeng.
 Here we had the pleasure of ordering creepy crawly tarantulas with black pepper lime sauce.
 We have tried eating a lot of different bugs the last couple of years, but never tarantulas.
 And even for insectivores like us, this was a challenge.

 On the other hand, spiders are technically not an insect, so we could have been excused.
 But when in Cambodia, this is something you have to try.
 Picking up the giant spider from the dinner plate was scary at first, but when we had munched into the first leg – we were sold!
 They have a wonderful taste of sesame chicken with an explosion of umami flavour.
 So we definitely recommend stopping by Romdeng, if you are ever in Phnom Penh.

 The next day we visited a very inspiring young man named Phearum together with the NGO DanChurchAid, who work in the area.
 Phearum is a cricket farmer -amazingly a a self-taught cricket farmer.
 He learned by watching YouTube videos of cricket farming and has now, 9 years later, perfected the practice.
 There are several farmers like Phearum and in just 5 weeks, each farmer can produce up to 700 kg of crickets.
 The potential for increasing the local production of crickets for the local and foreign markets is definitely here.